 Fraudsters continue to invent new methods of attack

-Fraudsters aren’t stupid, and they aren’t lazy.
-They continually work to find flaws in systems and the most scalable ways to exploit them.
+Fraudsters continually work to find flaws in systems and the most scalable ways to exploit them.

 They’re creative, too.
-Findings from our report showed that as the pandemic closed some doors, it opened others.
+As the pandemic closed some doors, it opened others.
 Fraudsters weren’t deterred by the disruption, but used it to their advantage.
 New methods of recruiting money mules and attacking systems emerged and will continue to evolve with the changing market landscape.
-In fact, our data shows that fraud rates held steady for the first few months of the year, then rose sharply from April 2020 onwards.

 In short, fraudsters care about improving their ROI just as much as you do.
 They think strategically and work hard; they test, iterate and scale.